International Cuisine

 Nicaraguan nacatamales wrapped in banana leaf

-Nicaraguan nacatamales are time consuming to make like all tamales are.
-They are also packaged in banana leaf as opposed to corn husks for steaming.
+Nicaraguan nacatamales are time consuming and labor intensive to make like all tamales are.
+They are also packaged in banana leaves as opposed to corn husks for steaming.
 The banana leaf also imparts a wonderful flavor to the tamale.

 Nicaraguan nacatamales